KhushalAbrol/Weather-Data-Retriever-Travel-App/README.md

 ## Overview

+This app is a single page web application based on NodeJS as server side language.
 This Webpage a basically use to fetch the weather forcast of a place where you want to travel.
 This website data from three different APIs.
 Which are [Geonames](https://www.geonames.org/), [Weatherbit](https://www.weatherbit.io/api), and [Pixabay](https://pixabay.com/).

 ### 1.WeatherBit API:
 This API Return the weather information of a place by it coordinates (longitude, latitude).